vittorioromeo/SSVOpenHexagon/DocsMarkdown/README.markdown

 Please refer to the files in the **documentation** folder.

+*Keep in mind that things will change from version to version.
+Existing files may not work in the next version of Open Hexagon or may work differently.*

 *If you need further assistance post on the official page:*
 [http://www.facebook.com/OpenHexagon](http://www.facebook.com/OpenHexagon)